SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/About_DMS_Security/Encryption_in_DataMiner.md

 From version 10.1.0/10.1.1 onwards, DataMiner relies on NATS for some inter-process communication.
 By default, this NATS traffic is not yet encrypted.

-Please refer to the official NATS documentation on [enabling TLS encryption](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/tls).
+Please refer to [Securing NATS](xref:Security_NATS) to learn how to set up TLS for NATS.

 ## Encryption at rest